How to Share the Gospel With a New Ager

 Those who trust in Christ alone as their only hope of salvation spend will eternity in heaven; those who reject Christ spend an eternity in hell (John 5:24-30; Revelation 20:11-15).

 Salvation is by faith in Christ on the basis of His death on the cross.
 Good works have nothing to do with being saved (John 3:16-17, 36; 6:29,47; Romans 4:1-5; Galatians 2:16; Ephesians 2:8-9; Titus 3:5).

 Things to Remember

-- When talking to Nicole, remember that you are entering a huge spiritual battle, so put on the full armor of God, and remember that the enemy is Satan, not Nicole (Ephesians 6).
-Also, don’t stereotype Nicole and assume every New Ager is the same…they aren’t.
-Every New Ager is different, so take some time and find out what she thinks.
+- When talking to your New Ager friend, remember that you are entering a huge spiritual battle, so put on the full armor of God and remember that the enemy is Satan, not your friend (Ephesians 6).
+Also, don’t stereotype this person and assume that every New Ager is the same…they definitely aren’t.
+They have widely varying beliefs so take some time and find out what this particular person thinks.

-- After finding out what she thinks, be sure and clearly define your terms.
-For example, when Nicole speak of ‘Christ consciousness’ she refers to a mystical state of ‘enlightenment’.
-In other words, she doesn’t mean we should trust Christ for salvation, she means we can become like Christ and make our own ‘salvation’.
+- After finding out what your friend thinks and believes, be sure and clearly define your terms.
+For example, when they speak of ‘Christ consciousness’, they are referring to a mystical state of ‘enlightenment’.
+In other words, they don’t mean that we should trust Christ for salvation—they mean we can become like Christ in our own enlightenment and make our own ‘salvation’.

-- Finally, point out common ground with Nicole (common belief in the spiritual world, etc.) and focus on the claims of Christ as the “way, the truth, and the life” (John 14:6).
+- Finally, point out your common ground with your New Ager friend (common belief in the spiritual world, etc.) and focus on the claims of Christ as the only “way, the truth, and the life” (John 14:6).

 For Further Research